-Y-Brush is the best example of a mouthpiece toothbrush that I have seen and tested to date.
+Y-Brush is the best mouthpiece toothbrush that I have seen and tested to date.

 The brushing results were surprisingly good.
 It is a better option than not brushing at all, but it is not quite good enough to replace your regular toothbrush, yet.